Skip to main content

 • Wendy Howard, Director of the Pegasus Innovation Lab, Co-Chair

-• Samantha Richardson, Communications Specialist I at the Pegasus Innovation Lab
+• Samantha Richardson, Communications Specialist II at the Pegasus Innovation Lab

-• Nicole Stahl, Project Coordinator II at the Pegasus Innovation Lab
+• Nicole Stahl, Project Coordinator II at the Pegasus Innovation Lab, Conference Planning Co-Lead

 • Laurie Uttich, Instructional Specialist at the Faculty Center for Teaching and Learning